Victor Martins: 2022: Championship season

 After the summer break however, Martins experienced a shocking weekend in Belgium, qualifying lowly in 24th thanks to an error on his final flying lap during a mixed-weather session.
 A jump start in the sprint race before being taken out of the feature race by Kush Maini summed up the disastrous weekend, and also lost the standings lead.
 He came back fighting in Zandvoort, once again missing out on pole and settling for second.
 A great start saw him jump four places in the sprint race, and finished seventh.
 In the feature race, he snatched the lead from Zane Maloney at the start, but lost out to him at the halfway mark.
 His second placed feature race podium put himself into the lead of the championship with one round remaining.

 Before the Monza finale, Martins stated that he "[didn't] want to think, [he] just [wanted] to do".
 Martins qualified fourth, but in the sprint race he tumbled down the order at the start after making contact with Leclerc.
 However, he climbed back to tenth place.
 The feature race ended in under dramatic circumstances due to a crash, with Martins receiving a five-second post-race penalty due to track limits.
 He took advantage of numerous penalties for other rivals, which demoted Martins only to P4, thus securing the championship victory and also becoming the first drivers' champion for a team other than Prema in the category.
-His closest title rival Zane Maloney, who finished a mere five points behind the Frenchman, commented after Martins' title had been confirmed that there was "no one better to win the championship".
+His closest title rival Zane Maloney, who finished a mere five points behind the Frenchman, commented after Martins's title had been confirmed that there was "no one better to win the championship".
 Overall, Martins achieved two wins, four podiums and 139 points.

 FIA Formula 2 Championship

-At the conclusion of the 2022 F2 season, Martins drove for ART Grand Prix during the post-season test at the Yas Marina Circuit.
-In January 2023, Martins was announced to be stepping up to Formula 2 with ART alongside fellow Frenchman Théo Pourchaire.